the EASEL® methodology

 What is EASEL®?

 The English word “respect” comes from the Latin word meaning to look back.
-That is why EASEL’s bull has two faces at its heart—one looking toward the other, both looking forward.
+That is why EASEL’s bull has two faces at its heart—one looking forward, two looking at each other.

-EASEL® was created in actual work with teens and evaluated against interdisciplinary findings
+EASEL® was created in actual work and constantly evaluated against evidence-based methods

-What is special about EASEL® is that it was born in actual work out of a concrete need, and its scientific basis was built integrative and interdisciplinary.
-In the late 1990s I was teaching a class for “challenging” teens in middle school.
-The students had learning difficulties, some had ADD/ADHD, but most of all, they needed support in strengthening social and emotional and learning skills.
-Weaknesses in social and emotional skills proved to be a greater source of difficulty for these young people than their learning challenges.
-It became essential to find ways to strengthen self-awareness, self-regulation, social awareness, empathy, and social skills – and, through that, to hopefully build their capacity to guide themselves in making responsible and thoughtful choices and the kind of life they deep down wanted.
+What is special about EASEL® is that it was born in actual work out of a concrete need, and its scientific basis was built integratively and interdisciplinarily.
+In the late 1990s, I taugth a class for “challenging” teens in middle school.
+The students had learning difficulties, some had ADD/ADHD, but most of all, they needed support in strengthening their social, emotional and learning skills.
+It became essential to find ways to strengthen their self-awareness, self-regulation, social awareness, empathy, and social skills – and, through that, to hopefully build their capacity to guide themselves in making responsible and thoughtful choices and the kind of life they deep down wanted.

 The principles of EASEL’s facilitation